 Do you need to see this information on a web dashboard that you and your teams can login to from anywhere in the world?
 We can make a custom dashboard for you or your organization that has maps, graphs, widgets, whatever you need.
 You can monitor your assets using any device with a web browser, like your phone or tablet.
 You’ll receive alerts when sensor values go to high or low.
 This goes for anything you need to monitor, not just tanks.
 Any Industrial IoT or remote monitoring applications you need, like high tech transport vehicles with sensors and industrial equipment like switches, hydroblasters, pumps, and vacuums.
 Or water wells, water pumps and flow meters, air quality, or other environmental factors that can be monitored with sensors.

-Do you have any questions?
-Please don’t hesitate to contact us at firstname.lastname@example.org or give us a call at +1 (424) 442-0963.
+Please don’t hesitate to contact us at email@example.com or give us a call at +1 (424) 442-0963.
 We’d love to hear you tell us about your Industrial IoT, remote monitoring, and sensor telemetry needs.
 Thank you for watching!